olliegardner/seminar-roulette/timelog.md

 ### 31 Mar 2021

-- _1.5 hour_ Made changes to conclusion chapter of dissertation that supervisor suggested.
+- _3.5 hour_ Made changes to conclusion chapter of dissertation that supervisor suggested.
-- _0.5 hour_ Added three new unit tests to cover the managers.py file.
+- _1.5 hour_ Added three new unit tests to cover the managers.py file.

 ### 1 Apr 2021

-- _2 hour_ Made changes to evaluation chapter of dissertation that supervisor suggested.
+- _3 hour_ Made changes to evaluation chapter of dissertation that supervisor suggested.

 ### 2 Apr 2021

-- _2 hour_ Started adding new section in design that discusses an example of Matrix Factorisation via Singular Value Decomposition.
+- _3 hour_ Started adding new section in design that discusses an example of Matrix Factorisation via Singular Value Decomposition.

 ## Week 25

 ### 5 Apr 2021

-- _1.5 hour_ Finished writing new section in design that discusses an example of Matrix Factorisation via Singular Value Decomposition.
+- _2.5 hour_ Finished writing new section in design that discusses an example of Matrix Factorisation via Singular Value Decomposition.
-- _2 hour_ Implemented frontend unit tests.
+- _2.5 hour_ Implemented frontend unit tests.
-- _1.5 hour_ Added section to dissertation discussing frontend unit tests.
+- _2 hour_ Added section to dissertation discussing frontend unit tests.

 ### 6 Apr 2021

-- _4 hour_ Proof read chapter 1 and 2 of dissertation.
+- _5 hour_ Proof read chapter 1 and 2 of dissertation.
-- _0.5 hour_ Started created presentation slides.
+- _0.5 hour_ Started creating presentation slides.

 ### 7 Apr 2021